zhao-hr/oh-my-papers-website/README.md

 ![img](img/test.png)

-In the above example, the front-end send a string "resnet" to the back-end.
+In the above example, the front-end sends a string "resnet" to the back-end.

 And the front-end should receive a string from the back-end in the format as follows: